containerd/accelerated-container-image/README.md

     Overlaybd can be used as writable/container layer.
 The end-users can build their overlaybd images naturally without conversion.

+* **Multiple File System Supported**

+    Overlaybd outputs virtual block devices, which is supported to be formatted by multiple file system.
+It's convenient for user to choose ideal file system.

 ## Components

 * [overlaybd](https://github.com/alibaba/overlaybd)